TheBitcoinBackup/Self-Inheritance-Protocol/docs/software-prep.md

 ## 3. Software Preparation

 Need help with this step?
-[Book a consultation](https://thebitcoinbackup.com/services)
+[Book a free consultation](https://thebitcoinbackup.com)

 ### Video Guides
 Watch the detailed video guides for this section: